tshepang/blog/content/major projects using Mercurial.md

 Mercurial is the only version control system that I actually like, and I do celebrate each time I see a project use it.
-So, here I list the most notable projects I am aware of that do, which also gives me hope that it isn\'t being suffocated too much by Git:
+So, here I list the most notable projects I am aware of that do, which also gives me hope that it isn't being suffocated too much by Git:

 -   [Firefox], world number 3 desktop web browser (number of users)
 -   [OpenJDK], the top open source implementation of the Java platform